Daniell058/alx-system_engineering-devops/0x00-shell_basics/README.md

 3-listfiles displays file in a long format 4-listmorefiles Display current directory contents, including hidden files (starting with .) in long format 5-listfilesdigitonly Display current directory contents in Long format with user and group IDs displayed numerically And hidden files
 6-firstdirectory creates a directory named my_first_directory in the /tmp/ directory.
+7-movethatfile moves the file betty from /tmp/ to /tmp/my_first_directory.